 In addition to this article, there are other sources of information and tools on the World Wide Web to help you get started using the Matching Ronchi Test.
 I suggest that you check out the following information links.
 In addition to the Web Pages, I have also included links to software tools that can simulate the proper Ronchi Test patterns for you to use in your testing.
 The lists below are by no means exhaustive, they just represent the resources of which I am aware.

 Making Ronchi Gratings At Home:

 Hopefully, this introduction to the Matching Ronchi Test will be sufficient to get you started.
 While this description may have at times seemed very complex, actually performing the test is quite easy.
 Try it out.
 Once you have run through the procedure and seen the Ronchi patterns for yourself, the mystery will be quickly dispelled.
 Many amateurs have come to use only the Matching Ronchi Test combined with the star test to completely figure their mirrors.
 This is a very powerful combination.
 The only possible drawback is that the test will not provide you with a specific "bragging rights" wavefront error you can quote.
 Don't worry.
-Rather than quoting an accuracy number to your observing friends, show them how well your mirror performs and just quietly smile.
+Rather than quoting an accuracy number to your observing friends, show them how well your mirror performs under the night sky and just quietly smile.